Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification: Proof of Theorem

 Event $\EX$ indicates that the best arm is largely underestimated in the first round.
-Event $\EY_i$, $i=1,2$, indicates that the empirical mean of arms $i$ at round $T'$ is very close to mean.
-Event $\EZ_i$, $i=1,2$, indicates that the mean of arms $i$ does not drift drastically.
-Event $\EW(t)$ indicates that both arms $1,2$ are not drawn more than half the rounds and that arm $3$ is only drawn once.
-For any two events $\EA, \EB$, let $\EA, \EB = \EA \cap \EB$.
+For $i=1,2$, event $\EY_i$ indicates that the empirical mean of arms $i$ with $T'$-th draw is very close to the mean, and event $\EZ_i$, $i=1,2$, indicates that the mean of arms $i$ does not drift drastically.
+Event $\EW(t)$ indicates that both arms $1$ and $2$ are not drawn in more than half the rounds and that arm $3$ is only drawn once.
+For any two events $\EA$ and $\EB$, let $\EA, \EB = \EA \cap \EB$.

-Henceforth, all the probabilities are under the frequentist model with the true parameter $\bmutrue$. \begin{lem}{\rm (Underestimation of the best arm)} We have
+Henceforth, all probabilities are under the frequentist model with the true parameter $\bmutrue$.
+Derivations of all Lemmas appear in the appendices. \begin{lem}{\rm (Underestimation of the best arm)} We have

-\end{lem} Lemma \ref{lem_underest} directly follows from the tail bound of the Normal distribution (Lemma \ref{lem:normpdf}).
+\end{lem} Lemma~\ref{lem_underest} directly follows from the tail bound of the normal distribution (Lemma~\ref{lem:normpdf}).

 \begin{lem}{\rm (Probability that the two means are close)} The following holds: